RailsBarlow/RBT/rules.md

 remain unreported past the round deadline.

 #####2.3 Maps
-- Round 1: Death Toll
+- Round 1: Swamp Fever
-- Round 2: Hard Rain
+- Round 2: No Mercy
-- Round 3: Swamp Fever
+- Round 3: Dead Center
+- Round 4: Parish
-- Round 4: Dark Carnival
+- Round 5: Dark Carnival
+- Round 6: Hard Rain

+- Finals 1: Death Toll
-- Round 5: The Parish
+- Finals 2: Parish
+- Finals 3: Dark Carnival

 ######2.3.2 Finales
-All finales will be played except for The Parish finale.
+All finales will be played including The Parish finale.

 ##Section 3: Registration process

 #####3.1 Registration
-Teams may register by filling out the [web form](https://docs.google.com/forms/d/18L6KR5lgGzh2wGbD1M6YTDMxRqU1c9CXWK-A_gAYatU/viewform).
+Teams may register by posting on [l4dnation](l4dnation.com).

 #####3.2 Deadline
-The deadline for registrations is midnight on April 12, 2014.
+The deadline for registrations is midnight on May 31st 2014.
 Late registrations will not be accepted.

 #####3.3 Double registration
 A player may be registered for only one team in the tournament.
 A player